 The most noticeable thing about Belgium agriculture is the strange layout of the fields.
 Where in America, we try to utilize as much ground space as we can, Belgians are encouraged to put no less than three meters, and many of the field dividers were much, much larger than that, forming an odd checkerboard pattern of some fields in which it alternated between crops and grass.
 American farmers believe in crop rotation, but they generally rotate between two crops, not a crop and grass.

-To me though, the most surprising thing wasn’t the layout, but the lack of knowledge.
+To me though, the most surprising thing wasn’t the layout, but the lack of knowledge about agriculture.
 In a country one fifth of the size of Illinois, it fascinated me that people in the city could still be so oblivious to the country’s agriculture.
-Growing up with corn fields in your backyard, you don’t have much of a choice, but I also think that many people don’t understand just how much agriculture affects them.
+Growing up with corn fields in your backyard, you don’t have much of a choice, but I also think that many don’t understand just how much agriculture affects them.
 If you like to eat, drink, breathe, wear clothes, or enjoy a roof over your head, agriculture is for you.
-Agriculture is all around us, in every aspect of our lives.
+Agriculture is all around us—in every aspect of our lives.